 After 9-years of trying, HMRC have been told by the courts, yet again, that they were wrong to claim that Kaye Adams of Atholl House Productions Limited was caught by IR35.
 An IR35 expert explains more.

-The Intermediaries Legislation was introduced in 2000 to tackle so-called 'disguised employment', where individuals use their own limited companies to carry out professional services, but operate in a manner more akin to a traditional 'employee'.
-Your take home pay will be significantly lower if your contracts fall within its scope, so take some time to read our guides and find out how to protect yourself against IR35.
+The Intermediaries Legislation was introduced in 2000 to tackle 'disguised employment', where an individual uses a limited company to carry out professional services, but works in a manner more like an 'employee'.
+Your take home pay will be significantly lower if your contracts fall within its scope.

 For a relatively small outlay, a professional contract review service will analyse your contracts to ensure that you comply with IR35 – both in terms of your contract wording, but also the ‘working practices’ you undertake at your client site.